Introduction to Cyber Security Incidents

 There are several methods to detect security incidents.

-- Servers and Data Accessed by Unauthorized Insiders: The systems and data that can be accessed by the insiders will be tested by them.
-If unauthorized users are trying to access servers and data, trying to access data that is not related to their jobs, abnormal times logging in from unusual locations, or trying to log in from multiple locations in a short period of time are all the warnings signs.
+- Servers and Data Accessed by Unauthorized Insiders: The systems and data that the insiders can access will be tested by them.
+If unauthorized users are trying to access servers and data, trying to access data unrelated to their jobs, abnormal times logging in from unusual locations, or trying to log in from multiple locations in a short time are all the warning signs.

-- Outbound Network Traffic Abnormality: Organizations should not only worry about the traffic that is coming into the network, but they should also worry about monitoring the traffic exiting their perimeters.
-Traffic exiting their perimeters include large files uploading by the insiders to personal cloud applications, large files downloading to external storage devices like USB flash drives, or a large number of email messages sent with attachments outside the company.
+- Outbound Network Traffic Abnormality: Organizations should not only worry about the traffic coming into the network but also about monitoring the traffic exiting their perimeters.
+Traffic exiting their perimeters include large files uploaded by the insiders to personal cloud applications, large files downloaded to external storage devices like USB flash drives, or many email messages sent with attachments outside the company.

-- Traffic Sent to Unknown Locations or Traffic Sent from Unknown Locations: Suppose an organization is operating in only one country, the traffic sent to other countries indicates malicious activity.
-Investigation of traffic to any unknown network must be done by the administrators to make sure the traffic is legitimate.
+- Traffic Sent to Unknown Locations or Traffic Sent from Unknown Locations: Suppose an organization operates in only one country; the traffic sent to other countries indicates malicious activity.
+The administrators must investigate traffic to any unknown network to ensure the traffic is legitimate.

-- Too Much Consumption: Performance improvement of server memory or hard drives means that the attacker is accessing the server memory or hard drives illegally.
+- Too Much Consumption: Performance improvement of server memory or hard drives means that the attacker illegally accesses the server memory or hard drives.

-- Configuration Changes: Changes like a reconfiguration of services, startup programs installation, or changes in the firewall that are not approved are an indication of possible malicious activity.
+- Configuration Changes: Unapproved changes such as service reconfigurations, startup program installations, or firewall alterations may indicate possible malicious activity.
 The same holds true for the added scheduled tasks.

 - Files that Are Hidden: Hidden files are considered suspicious because their filenames, sizes, or locations indicating the data or logs can be leaked.